sudonatalie/vnc-client/README.md

 Notice
 ------

-This is an experimental alpha project which is still under active development.
+This is an experimental alpha project which is no longer under active development.

 Installation
 ------------